-- We work hard to ensure that men and women are paid equally for doing the same job within our business.
-Our gaps have significantly reduced in 2022. - Having a Gender Pay gap does not mean that we are not paying equal pay for equal work. - We are fairly well-balanced but have a slight gender pay gap in our mean salaries.
-We have more men than women in the most senior Director roles who are earning higher salaries. - Within Handle we offer flexible working, but those parttime staff tend to be female, thus skewing the figures further.
+- Our Gender Pay gap has halved since April 2022.
+We work hard to ensure that men and women are paid equally for doing the same job within our business. - Having a Gender Pay gap does not mean that we are not paying equal pay for equal work. - We are fairly well-balanced but have a slight gender pay gap in our mean salaries.
+We have more men than women in the most senior Director roles who are earning higher salaries. - Within Handle we offer flexible working, but those part-time staff tend to be female, thus skewing the figures further.
 The combination of those factors result in the male mean salaries being higher than for females. - We have more than twice the number of females agency workers compared to males, often in roles which don't offer bonuses, which contributes to the mean bonus pay gap.